MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard.md

 ### NTLM & CHAP Considerations

 When you enable Credential Guard, you can no longer use NTLM v1 authentication.
-If you are using Wi-Fi and VPN end points that are based on MS-CHAPv2, they are subject to similar attacks as NTLMv1.
-We recommend that organizations use certificated-based authentication for Wi-Fi and VPN connections.
+If you are using WiFi and VPN endpoints that are based on MS-CHAPv2, they are subject to similar attacks as NTLMv1.
+We recommend that organizations use certificated-based authentication for WiFi and VPN connections.

 ### Kerberos Considerations